auyer/rcpassos.me/posts/linux-kernel-build-environmenty/index.md

 The first script will create the VM and run it with the original kernel and initrd files (the two files we got with `virt-copy-out`).
 I will keep them and this script in my environment folder, so I can use them to create the VM again if I need to.

-> ⚠️ **Attention**.
-Some parameters might need to be changed to fit your environment.
+> ⚠️ **Attention**: Some parameters might need to be changed to fit your environment.

 - The VM_DIR variable needs to point to your workdir folder.
 - Shortcuts like `$HOME` or `~` wont work because we will execute this script with the root user.